We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Jumbo Interactive share price volatility

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Jumbo Interactive's is 0.9819.
-This would suggest that Jumbo Interactive's shares are less volatile than average (for this exchange).
+The market (AU average) beta is 1, while Jumbo Interactive's is 1.1946.
+This would suggest that Jumbo Interactive's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).

 Jumbo Interactive overview